MfN-Berlin/AnimalAudiogramDatabase/README.md

 * Participate in existing [discussions](https://github.com/MfN-Berlin/AnimalAudiogramDatabase/discussions) in the context of AAD or start one on a new topic of interest

 # Installation
-Instructions for installing a clone of the database (e.g. for development) are in the file `CLONE.md`.
+Instructions for installing a clone of the database (e.g., for development) are in the file `CLONE.md`.